 - Benign Prostatic Hyperplasia (BPH): This is the commonest cause of an enlarged prostate.
 It is caused by the hormone testosterone and can be cured by neutering the dog.
 It can also be managed with medication where neutering is not advisable.

-- Squamous metaplasia: Similar to BPH (above) but this enlargement is caused by the hormone estrogen and is usually associated with a testicular tumour that is producing the hormone.
-Again, neutering to remove the tumour will resolve the problem.
+- Squamous metaplasia: Similar to BPH (above) but this enlargement is caused by the hormone estrogen and is usually associated with a testicular tumor that is producing the hormone.
+Again, neutering to remove the tumor will resolve the problem.

 - Paraprostatic Cysts: These are normally present from birth and are found next to the prostate.
 They do not tend to cause problems until the dog is older.
 Surgery is required to drain and remove them.